2Fabi1/2Fabi1/README.md

 - 👋 Hi, I’m @2Fabi1
 - 👀 I’m interested in chess, mathematics and programming!
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on some discord bots :D
-- 📫 How to reach me: @fabimaniak on discord.
+- 📫 How to reach me: @fabudhabi on discord.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a human being.